-|The sign today.
+|The sign in 2015.
 Tubeless, forlorn and forgotten.|

 It goes dark around 1990.
 One version has it that the sign is extinguished because its electric current is interfering with the UN's communications equipment.
 More likely is that it simply conks out, and the newly co-oped No. 45 doesn't want the expense of repairing it.
 It slowly falls into disrepair.

-In any event, No. 45 petitions the Landmarks Preservation Commission in 1995 to have it removed, arguing that it's "in bad shape, made out of angle iron, and dangerously rusted out."
+In 1995, No. 45 petitions the Landmarks Preservation Commission to have it removed, arguing that it's "in bad shape, made out of angle iron, and dangerously rusted out."
 Architecture historian Christopher Gray drolly notes that "over at Tudor City, it's not freedom of expression they're fighting for ‒ it's freedom from expression."
 After 15 minutes of deliberation, the commission rejects the application, calling the sign "a piece of real estate history."

 Thankfully, the saga of the sign has a happy ending.
 Read it in Part 4, here.

 Below, close-ups of the sign made in 2013.